 Have More Time?

-If you have more time to devote to your West Coast Ireland road trip, you could either opt to spend more time in some of the stops along the way and dig deeper there or head into Northern Ireland after driving the Inishowen 100.
+If you have more time, you could either opt to spend more time in some of the stops along the way and dig deeper there or head into Northern Ireland after driving the Inishowen 100.

 It’s easy to reach the city of Derry from County Donegal and you’re also only a stone’s throw away from the Giant’s Causeway and the highlights of the coast here.
 You could also opt to spend a few days in Belfast if you’re keen to explore more cities.